 - Not playing games at all (for gaming addicts)

-Try them on in your life and see how it works out.
-The key is to do them one by one, integrate them into your life fully before going to the next on the list.
+Try this out in your life and see how it works out.
+The key is to pick a habit, integrate it fully into your life first, before working on the next one on the list.
 If you have too many trials and you are not sure which one to start, pick the ones that correspond to the Quadrant 2 activities.

-Before you know it, 21 days will be over and you would have a new experience to take away from it! 😀 By then, you can always be free to continue the activity then or discontinue it and move on to developing other habits.
+Before you know it, 21 days will be over and you would have acquired a new experience! :D By then, you can either continue the activity or discontinue it and move on to other habits.

 - 21 Days To Cultivate Life Transforming Habits